-Turning to transition route, new country clusters become evident - see Figure 4.5, chart (b).
+Turning to transition route, new countries clusters become evident - see Figure 4.4, chart (b).

-- In the case of Romania, Estonia, the Slovak Republic, the Czech Republic and Poland, it appears that female students are the main beneficiaries of delayed transition routes with more than 2 in 3 delayed students being female. - However, in 3 countries Finland, Austria and Turkey the share of female delayed transition students drops below 50 %.
+- In the case of Romania, Estonia, Slovakia, Czech Republic and Poland, it appears that female students are the main beneficiaries of delayed transition routes with more than 2 in 3 delayed students being female. - However, in 3 countries Finland, Austria and Turkey the share of female delayed transition students drops below 50%.

-The focus group of low-intensity students is used by EUROSTUDENT in an attempt to capture de facto part-time students, irrespective of their formal enrolment status (>Chapter 5).
-The data in Figure 4.5 chart (b) show some differences between the sexes here.
+The focus group low-intensity student is used by EUROSTUDENT in an attempt to capture de facto part-time students, irrespective of their formal enrolment status (→ Chapter 5).
+The data show some differences between the genders here.